mmellado/spaces-ui/README.md

 Spaces UI is a layout generator replicating OsX spaces for your website.

-Spaces is super easy to use and provide a lot of flexibility to make your website have a cool look and feel.
+Spaces is super easy to use and dependency free.
+It provides a lot of flexibility to give your website a cool look and feel.
 The only requirements are a basic markup structure and to initialize the script.

 ## How to use